 - Add, move, or rearrange fields in sections

 - Add or modify section dividers

 We’ll cover each in detail below.

-You have the ability to add, update, rearrange or delete Sections.
+You have the ability to add, update, rearrange or delete sections.
 You can do all of this by navigating to Knowledge Graph > Configuration > Entity Types and clicking in to Edit Fields on a specific type.
-All Section management is specific to an Entity Type so modifying a section for one type will not impact any other types.
+All section management is specific to an entity type, so modifying a section for one type will not impact any other types.
 Section names must be less than 255 characters and must be unique within a given entity type (e.g., you can’t have two Sections named “Business Details” on a Location type).
-Section names and what Section a field belongs to has no bearing on any of your consumer facing experiences - it is meant purely to help make Entity Edit more intuitive for your users.
+Section names and what section a field belongs to has no bearing on any of your consumer-facing experiences - it is meant purely to help make entity management more intuitive for your users.

 Adding a New Section

 If you want to create new sections, you can click the “+” icon in the left pane or below an existing section and click “Add Section”.
 You’ll be prompted to type in the name of your section, and you can optionally add any translations for the section name (only applicable if you have users logging in that are using the platform in other languages).
 Once you add a new section, you’ll then be able to start adding fields to that section by dragging and dropping or clicking “Add Field”.
 More on that below.

 You can update a section’s name by hovering over the section (either in the left pane or in the center), and clicking the pencil icon.
 You can then update the section name or add/modify any translations (again, only applicable if you have users logging in to use Entity Edit in additional languages).
 Remember that updating a section for one type will not impact the same section for other types.

 When you modify a section name, make sure that you modify the available translations for that section.
 For any built-in sections, we’ll have translations available in some languages, but once you modify the name it is important you update the translations if that’s important for your users.
 You can also add a new translation by clicking “+ Add Translation”.